An emotional farewell to Jurgen Klopp as he manages Liverpool for the last time - KESQ

 Klopp announced at the beginning of the year that this season would be his last for Liverpool.
 It was time, he said.
 Liverpool’s fans, on the other hand, have ever since reluctantly been preparing themselves for this day.

+The club announced on Monday that Arne Slot will replace Klopp after leaving his role at Feyenoord.
+The Dutch coach will take up the position officially on June 1, subject to a work permit.

-Thousands lined the streets as the team bus made its way to Anfield, flares tinting the air with Liverpool red.
-A mural of the German’s name adorned one stand before the match and fans waved “normal one” flags, referencing his description of himself at his first press conference as Liverpool manager.
+On Sunday, thousands lined the streets as the team bus made its way to Anfield, flares tinting the air with Liverpool red.
+A mural of Klopp’s name adorned one stand before the match and fans waved “normal one” flags, referencing his description of himself at his first press conference as Liverpool manager.

 “It’s really difficult to take as a human being,” Klopp told Sky Sports before the match of the adoration bestowed on him.
 But more was to follow.